ashadujjamanhiru/Windows-10-Active-/README.md

 **You Check Activation Status ( Choice [5] )**

-# If You active Office application 2019 or 2016
+# If You activate Office application 2019 or 2016

 **Enter Your Choice in the Keyboard ( Choice [4] --> Online KMS Activation - Windows/Server/Office)**